jgorset/facebook/README.rst

 Disclaimer
 ----------

-I'm not nearly done yet.
+I'm not nearly done yet, and I probably never will be.

 Installation
 ------------